pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** At least one of these will throw an error.
 Which one?
 How can you get around this issue?

 * **Your Answer:**
+Post and put do not allow for .select().
+To get around this we would have to filter out the object properties that we don't want from the response and send the filtered object.
 ---

 - [ ] Modify your `GET /api/series` route so that you can search through the content based off of query parameters.
 For example, if your request was `GET /api/series?start_year=1997`, it would return all series that start in 1997.